- Understand the Principles of Graphic Design

+Wondering how to learn graphic design on your own?
 Fortunately, it isn't required to go to design school in order to be a graphic designer.
 A good foundation in graphic design history, theory, and practical application will help you hit the ground running.
-There are plenty of resources available in which you can learn graphic design on your own.
-Don't set your expectations to high at first, as it will take enthusiastic study for years to become great.
-You can do it though!
+There are plenty of graphic design tutorials and resources you can check out, and we've put together a graphic design course outline for you here.

-If you would like to learn graphic design from the ground up, through self directed study, then this article lists some great resources that will get you started with your design education.
-Also, even if you do go to design school, at least three-fifths of your education will be through self directed study anyway.
-Let's get to it!
+If you would like to learn and study graphic design from the ground up, then this article lists some great resources that will get you started.
+Also, even if you do go to design school, at least three-fifths of your education will be through self-directed study anyway.

 Shape, Spacing, and Rhythm

-I remember first learning these basic design principles, and they seamed so foreign at first.
+I remember first learning these basic design principles, and they seemed so foreign at first.
 It took me quite some time to get comfortable with these techniques.
-In school we did a beginner project that consisted of drawing triangles, just to communicate emotion through placement, shape and spacing alone.
-Below are some good resources on these principles.
+In school, we did a beginner project that consisted of drawing triangles, just to communicate emotion through placement, shape, and spacing alone.
+Below are some good resources on these principles: